printdotio/printio-android-sdk/docs/CUSTOM_PHOTO_SOURCES.md

 ```java
 public void login(Activity context, AuthorizationCompleteCallback authorizationCompleteCallback)
 ```
-This method is called when user attempts to login to your photo source either from side menu or from "Select Images" screen in case if user is not currently authorized (method `isAuthorized` has returned false).
+This method is called when user attempts to login to your photo source either from side menu or from "Select Images" screen in case if user is not currently authorized (method `isAuthorized` has returned `false`).
 In this method you need to implement authorization logic to your photo source and notify authorization callback with method outcome.

 Let's assume that your photo source API only needs to validate combination of username and password.
-You can easily prompter login dialog and validate credentials like so:
+You can easily show login dialog and validate credentials like so:

 ```java
 @Override